Carpenter license requirements by state: A comprehensive guide

 License required: No

 New York state does not require carpenters to hold a state license in order to work.
-However, there are local carpenter license requirements and you must check these with the local governments before you begin work.
+However, there are local carpenter license requirements, and you must check these with the local government before you begin work.

 North Carolina